-(This form is to be used for material extracted from CIA-controlled documents.) - 296 -

-- c) an essay entitled "Imperialism's Political, Economic, and Military Organizations and Agencies of Crime, such as the CIA" and - d) an article entitled "Finally We Have Eliminated That Pinto in the White House, said Bob, When He Heard About JFK's Assassination"

-The final work session ended at 11:00 a.m.
+(This form is to be used for material extracted from CIA-controlled documents.) - 296 - photographic surveillance base targeted against the Cuban Consulate and Embassy in Mexico City during 1963: - c) an essay entitled "Imperialism's Political, Economic, and Military Organizations and Agencies of Crime, such as the CIA" and - d) an article entitled "Finally We Have Eliminated That Pinto in the White House, said Bob, When He Heard About JFK's Assassination" The final work session ended at 11:00 a.m.

 At 1:00 p.m., the Cuban delegation escorted the Committee's representatives to the airport.
 At the airport they were bid farewell by the Minister of Justice, Armando Torres Santrayll, Senen Buergo, Juanita Vera and Nellie Ruiz de Zarade.
 At 3:30 p.m., the HSCA representatives and Washington Consul, Ricardo Escartin, departed Cuba.
+TOTAL TEST Classification: